Lesson video

 I think I say this every task, but I do really wish I could see your lovely installations.

-So I did this one and this was actually using a cardboard box which I painted red, so I used the discipline of painting to paint the inside, and then I used toilet tubes to create the two pillars.
+So I did this one, and this was actually using a cardboard box, which I painted red, so I use the discipline of painting to paint the inside, and then I use twitter cheeps to create the two pillars, and again I painted them and then I used some Infinity Nets so I use polka dots to decorate the installation and my model of an installation, and then I placed a silhouette of a figure within it to kind of show the scale of the room.

 I wonder what you did.

-Thank you so much for joining me today for this lesson on "Art movements, disciplines, and multidisciplinary artists."
-We've learned that artists express themselves through using different disciplines.
+Thank you so much for joining me today for this lesson on art movements, disciplines and multidisciplinary artists.

-We've learned that multidisciplinary artists work across disciplines or combine different disciplines in one work, and you've done that today in Task C.
+We've learned that multidisciplinary artists work across disciplines or combine different disciplines in one work, and you've done that today in task C.

 And you've also experimented, like many artists do, using disciplines to depict features of popular culture.